chiragsanghvi/JavascriptSDK/README.md

 These're the steps followed
  1. The user is shown Facebook login modal.
  2. After the user logs in successfully, our App gets the userinfo for that user and creates an Appacitive User.
- 3. After creating the user is logged-in and set as current user
+ 3. After creating, the user is logged-in and set as current user

 The success callback is given one argument: `authresult`
 ```javascript